aumcode/nfx/Source/NFX/ApplicationModel/Pile/README.md

 * Classes with unmanaged handles/resources (unless they are serializable via ISerializable/[OnSer/Deser] mechanisms)
 * Delegates/function pointers

-Keep in mind: if you serialize a huge object graph into a Pile - it will take it as long as it fits in a segmnet (256 Mb by default), however this is not a good and intended design of using Pile.
+Keep in mind: if you serialize a huge object graph into a Pile - it will take it as long as it fits in a segment (256 Mb by default), however this is not a good and intended design of using Pile.
 Store smaller business- oriented objects instead.
-If you need to store huge graphs use [ICache](ICache.cs) instead (see below).
+If you need to store huge graphs use [ICache](ICache.cs) (see below).

+**4 - Big Caching on Pile**